Just landed your first full-time job? Congratulations!

 Even though your career has just taken off, it’s not too early to start planning for retirement.
 Be it in the form of index funds, stocks, ETFs (exchange-traded funds), ILPs (investment-linked policies), fixed deposit schemes or robo-investors, investing is a way to start planning for your retirement, as well as hedge against inflation.

 There are many resources such as blogs and webinars to help you understand the different investment classes, how they work, and the risks involved.
-If you’re new, you can opt for lower risk investment products, some of which offer fixed returns.
+One product you can consider is Singlife Savvy Invest II, a whole life, regular premium investment plan that combines investment opportunities and insurance protection.
+Click here for more information or to kick-start your investment journey.

-Setting aside an emergency fund – 3 to 6 months’ salary – ensures that you have access to funds that can help tide you over during unexpected events such as illness or unemployment.
+Setting aside an emergency fund – three to six months’ salary – ensures that you have access to funds that can help tide you over during unexpected events such as illness or unemployment.

 Scoring your first full-time job is wonderful, and once you’ve conquered budgeting, investing, multi-tasking your money and insuring yourself, you can say that when it comes to managing your finances, you’re officially an adult.
 Not only can you look forward to making every dollar you earn go further, you’ll also realise your financial goals with greater certainty.

-*Up to 3.5% p.a. = 3% p.a. (promotional base return on first S$10,000 of Account Value) + 0.5% p.a. bonus return from the Singlife Account Top-up Campaign.
-All campaigns are available from now until such time as updated by Singlife.
+1. Up to 4.5% p.a. = 3% p.a. (base return on first S$10,000 of Account Value) + 0.5% p.a. bonus return from the Singlife Account Top-up Campaign + 1% p.a. bonus return from the Singlife Booster Bonus Campaign (available from now until such time as updated by Singlife).

 sl-chevron-down-white